India to attend meeting with Taliban in Moscow

 ISLAMABAD: India on Thursday announced that it will participate in the meeting being hosted by Russia on Afghanistan at a "non-official level" in Moscow where representatives of the Taliban will be present.

-In response to queries regarding India's participation in the meeting, the ministry of external affairs Spokesperson Raveesh Kumar said, "We are aware that the Russian Federation is hosting a meeting in Moscow on 9 November on Afghanistan.
-Our participation at the meeting will be at the non-official level."
+In response to queries regarding India's participation in the meeting, ministry of external affairs Spokesperson Raveesh Kumar said, "We are aware that the Russian Federation is hosting a meeting in Moscow on 9 November on Afghanistan."

 ISLAMABAD: India on Thursday announced that it will participate in the meeting being hosted by Russia on Afghanistan at a "non-official level" in Moscow where representatives of the Taliban will be present.

-In response to queries regarding India's participation in the meeting, the ministry of external affairs Spokesperson Raveesh Kumar said, "We are aware that the Russian Federation is hosting a meeting in Moscow on 9 November on Afghanistan.
-Our participation at the meeting will be at the non-official level."
+In response to queries regarding India's participation in the meeting, ministry of external affairs Spokesperson Raveesh Kumar said, "We are aware that the Russian Federation is hosting a meeting in Moscow on 9 November on Afghanistan."

 Comments